system-er/Easy-Voxels-GDExtension/README.md

 an easy voxelengine c++ GDExtension for godot 4.5 - not for huge projects, but for quick and easy.
 it uses 16x16x16 chunks and face culling. there are voxels with a single texture or multitexture voxels.
 the tileset is 32x32 + 1 pixel padding (leave 1 pixel seam around every texture) = 34x34.
+(i used colored numbers in a tileset for testing, but you can change to other tileset, of course)
 the gdextension creates a new Node VoxelEngine.
 for build with scons copy godot-cpp version 4.5 into directory godot-cpp